Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 #####Throws

-*  If any error occurs during the associated HTTP request.
+* *IOException* If any error occurs during the associated HTTP request.

 ---
 ###getAdmin()